Improve organizational climate

 There are many ways leaders can improve organizational climate.
 Here are the six most important:

-At three sites of this telecommunications group in the “Very Small Enterprises” sector with 100 employees, the morale is low.
+Case study: At three locations of this telecommunications group in the “Very Small Enterprises” division with 100 employees, the mood is in the basement.
 Repeated surveys show that employees are dissatisfied.
 But managers don’t understand what the problem is.
 The salary is good, the office is well equipped, business is good.
 What is the problem?

 Employees have been dissatisfied for some time.
 Managers have already tried numerous measures and surveyed employees to find out how they work.